Drepung Monastery: History

 Drepung Monastery was founded in 1416 by Jamyang Choge Tashi Palden (1397–1449), one of Tsongkhapa's main disciples, and it was named after the sacred abode in South India of Shridhanyakataka.

-Drepung was the principal seat of the Gelugpa school and it retained the premier place amongst the four great Gelugpa monasteries.
-The Ganden Phodrang (dga´ ldan pho brang) in Drepung was the residence of the Dalai Lamas until the Great Fifth Dalai Lama constructed the Potala.
-Drepung was known for the high standards of its academic study, and was called the Nalanda of Tibet, a reference to the great Buddhist monastic university of India.
+Drepung was the principal seat of the Gelug school and it retained the premier place amongst the four great Gelug monasteries.
+The Ganden Phodrang (dga´ ldan pho brang) in Drepung was the residence of the Dalai Lamas until the Great Fifth Dalai Lama constructed the Potala Palace.
+Drepung was known for high standards of academic study, and was called the Nalanda of Tibet, a reference to the great Buddhist monastic university of India.